johannesgraf2/personal-website/content/hero/index.md

 ---
 title: 'Hello, my name is'
-name: 'Yashita Namdeo'
+name: 'Johannes Graf'
 subtitle: 'I love exploring new things!'
 buttonText: 'Get In Touch'
 ---

-I'm a Final Year Computer Science Engineering Student at SVVV, Indore.
-Primarily interested in Web Development and Data Science.
+I am a Master's student at the University of Liechtenstein and interested in Artificial Intelligence and Data Science.

-I enjoy learning new skills and implementing them in real life!
+I enjoy learning new skills and getting to know new people!